Effect: The result of an action being taken; the expected or predicted impact when an action is to be taken or is proposed.

 Ethics: The practice of applying a code of conduct based on moral principles to day-to-day actions to balance what is fair to individuals or organizations with what is right for society.

 European Cooperation for Accreditation (EA): A cooperative organization of accreditation bodies.

 Exciter: See “delighter.”

-Expectations: Customer perceptions about how an organization’s products and services will meet their specific needs and requirements.
+Expectations: The act or state of expecting.
+To wait in expectation of, or looking forward or anticipating.
+Also, customers’ perceptions about how an organization’s products and services will meet their specific needs and requirements.

-Experimental design: A formal plan that details the specifics for conducting an experiment, such as which responses, factors, levels, blocks, treatments and tools are to be used.
+Experimental design: In quality management, a plan for conducting an experiment that includes considerations such as which conditions, factors, responses, tools and treatments are to be included or used.

 External customer: A person or organization that receives a product, service or information but is not part of the organization supplying it.
 Also see “internal customer.”

-External setup: Die setup procedures that can be performed safely while the machine is in motion.
+External setup: Setup procedures that can be performed safely while machines or equipment are in motion.
 Also known as outer exchange of die.
 Also see “internal setup.”